 Category group Response to action

 Item

 129 If you took action, did the person(s) or office(s) take your concerns seriously?
 Yes In some cases No Unsure Multiple choice, allow one answer, voluntary response.

 Category group Outcome satisfaction

 Item

-130 If you did take action, afterward, were you generally satisfied with the outcome?
-44 Yes In some cases No Unsure Multiple choice, allow one answer, voluntary response.
+130 If you did take action, afterward, were you generally satisfied with Multiple choice, allow one answer, voluntary response.